DarrelASandbox/playground-security/README.md

 ### OWASP VS SANS

-- In developing their Top 25 list, CWE/SANS included a comparision to the OWASP Top Ten making a clear statement of the importance of OWASP's list while also recognizing distinct differences between the two
+- In developing their Top 25 list, CWE/SANS included a comparison to the OWASP Top Ten making a clear statement of the importance of OWASP's list while also recognizing distinct differences between the two
 - Most clearly defined is that the OWASP Top Ten deals strictly with vulnerabilities found in web applications where the Top 25 deals with weaknesses found in desktop and server applications as well
 - A further contrast is seen in how the list is compiled.
 OWASP giving more credence to the risk each vulnerability presents as opposed to the CWE/SANS Top 25 that included the prevalence of each weakness.
 - This factor is what gives Cross-site scripting the edge in the Top 25 as it is ranked number 1 while OWASP has it ranked at number 2